-Throughout 2018 cash flow remained healthy and other than mentioned above, bad debts were minimal.
-Coolair continued to trade without reliance on bank finance.
-This has continued through in to 2019.
+Throughout 2019 cash flow remained healthy and bad debts were minimal.
+All bad and doubtful debts are fully provided against in line with our standard policy.
+Coolair continued to trade without reliance on external debt and this has continued through in to 2020.